 17. Franz Josef Glacier Valley

 Although quickly retreating the Franz Josef glacier is still spectacular.
-The river that was formed by the glacier over thousands of years offers a great photographic opportunities both up and down stream.
+The river that was formed by the glacier over thousands of years offers a great photographic opportunity both up and downstream.

 Another viewpoint is from the Alex Knob hike.
-The elevation gained on this hike makes for better photos and the extra effort is obviously worth it.
+The elevation gain on this hike makes for better photos and the extra effort is obviously worth it.

 18. That Wanaka Tree

-A symbolic willow tree just off the shore line of Lake Wanaka is rumoured to be one of the most photographed trees in the world.
-Both great at sunrise and sunset, I think sunrise has the slight edge as the mountains in the background showcase the soft first light.
+A symbolic willow tree just off the shoreline of Lake Wanaka is rumoured to be one of the most photographed trees in the world.
+Both are great at sunrise and sunset, I think sunrise has a slight edge as the mountains in the background showcase the soft first light.

 The best time of the year however is Autumn when the leaves turn golden.
 This happens usually around mid to late April.
 This is widely regarded as the best time to visit the photography spots around Wanaka.
 My personal favourite time too!